How can people be declared righteous by God?

 Christ said Himself that "The (one) rejecting Me and not receiving My words has (that which) judges him — THE WORD WHICH I-SPOKE, THAT WILL-JUDGE HIM at the last day" (John 12:48).

-Jesus similarly said that about a future judgment that "Many will-say (to) Me on that day, ‘Lord, Lord, did-we not prophesy (in) Your name, and cast-out demons (in) Your name, and do many miracles (in) Your name?’
+Furthermore Christ said about a future judgment that "Many will-say (to) Me on that day, ‘Lord, Lord, did-we not prophesy (in) Your name, and cast-out demons (in) Your name, and do many miracles (in) Your name?’
 And then I-will-declare (to) them that ‘I never knew you.
-Depart from Me, (ones) WORKING LAWLESSNESS’.
+DEPART FROM ME, (ones) WORKING LAWLESSNESS’.
 THEREFORE everyone who hears THESE WORDS (OF) MINE AND IS-DOING THEM will-be-like (a) wise man" (Matthew 7:22-24).

-Here Jesus would contrast those "WORKING LAWLESSNESS" (Matthew 7:23) with the DOERS of His law.
+Here Jesus would contrast those "WORKING LAWLESSNESS" (Matthew 7:23) with the DOERS of His law "who hears THESE WORDS (OF) MINE AND IS-DOING THEM will-be-like (a) wise man" (Matthew 7:24).

 Matthew 7:21-23 - I never knew you, ones working lawlessness?: